jiwoo0212/MMKGC/README.md

-# **E-MMKGR: Unified Multimodal Knowledge Graph Representation for E-commerce Recommendation, Search, and Beyond**
+# **E-MMKGR: A Unified Multimodal Knowledge Graph Framework for E-commerce Applications.**

 This repository provides the **official implementation** of
-**“E-MMKGR: Unified Multimodal Knowledge Graph Representation for E-commerce Recommendation, Search, and Beyond.”**
+**“E-MMKGR: A Unified Multimodal Knowledge Graph Framework for E-commerce Applications.”**

 ✅ This code is built upon [MMRec](https://github.com/enoche/MMRec)